01202 006 464

 About This Course

 The Access to Higher Education Diploma (Criminology) is a nationally recognised Level 3 qualification designed to prepare adults for degree-level study in criminology, criminal justice, forensic science, and related disciplines.
-Awarded by OCNL (Open College Network London) and regulated by the QAA, it is accepted as a standard mature student entry route by universities across the UK.
+Awarded by Skills & Education Group Access and regulated by the QAA, it is accepted as a standard mature student entry route by universities across the UK.

 Criminology sits at the intersection of psychology, sociology, law, and policy — and this diploma reflects that breadth.
 You study theoretical approaches to understanding crime, the role of the media in shaping perceptions of criminality, psychological profiling and forensic investigation, social deviance, human rights, and current issues shaping the criminal justice landscape.
 Content is written specifically for aspiring criminologists, not as a generic social science overview.